Walter Terence Stace: Career

 Under family pressure Stace joined the British Civil Service, and between 1910 and 1932 he served in the Ceylon Civil Service (now Sri Lanka) which was then a part of the British Empire.
 He held several positions in the Ceylonese government, including District Judge (1919-1920) and Mayor of Colombo (1931-1932), the capital city of Ceylon.
 In Colombo a street named after him (Stace Road) still exists.
 It was during his period in Ceylon that he developed an interest in Hinduism and Buddhism, religions which were to influence his subsequent studies of mysticism.
 While employed by the Ceylon Civil Service, during the period 1920-1932 Stace published 4 philosophical works (see below).

 Anticipating a change in the Ceylonese government and a possible termination of his employment, in 1929 Stace earned a LittD from Trinity College after he presented the college with a thesis, The Theory of Knowledge and Existence.
 In 1932 this thesis was published as a book by Oxford University Press.
 The LittD degree, and the 4 books he had published while an employee of the Ceylon Civil Service, proved to be the keys to his entry into a new career.

 After being employed for 22 years (1910-1932) in the Ceylon Civil Service, in 1932 Stace was offered the option of retirement, which he took.
 He then moved to Princeton University (in Princeton, New Jersey, USA) where he was employed by the Department of Philosophy, first as lecturer in Philosophy (1932-1935) and then as Stuart Professor of Philosophy (1935-1955).
 In 1949-1950 he was president of the American Philosophical Association (Eastern Division).
 Stace retired from Princeton University in 1955.
 From 1955 to 1967 he held the title/status of Professor Emeritus.

 Stace was married twice.
-His first wife, Adelaide McKechnie (born 1868 in Carlow, Ireland), was 18 years older than him.
-He married Adelaide in 1910 and divorced her in 1924.
+His first wife, Adelaide McKechnie (born 1868 in Carlow, Ireland), was 18 years older.
+He married Adelaide in 1910 and they were divorced in 1924.
 His second wife was Blanche Bianca Beven (4 August 1897 – 17 July 1986), whom he married in 1926.
 Blanche was born in Colombo, Ceylon and died in Los Angeles County, California.

 Walter Terence Stace died on 2 August 1967, of a heart attack at his home in Laguna Beach, California.